 After she earned her Master’s degree in Journalism, she moved to Buenos Aires, Argentina, to live with her great aunt, her grandfather’s sister, while recording many stories about her legendary grandfather.
 At the same time, she wrote movie reviews and features for Buenos Aires Herald and Argentine News, photographed polo players for Polo News, taught English to business executives, and learned how to speak Spanish fluently.

-She left the AGD to form her own freelance writing company called Lotus Ink, and worked from home while raising their two children, Gabriel and Alessandra.
-As a freelance writer, she wrote content for several websites, columns for newsmagazines, and feature articles for several publications, including Crain’s Chicago Business, Southtown Daily, and Real Woman Magazine.
+She left the AGD to form her own freelance writing company called Lotus Ink, and worked from home while raising two children, Gabriel and Alessandra.
+As a freelance writer, she wrote content for several websites, including WebVet.com, Curtis Dental Marketing Group, TNT Dental.com, EduDirectories.com, and Disney’s Family.com.
+She wrote columns for newsmagazines, including the International Healthcare Journal, Adjunct Advocate, and Chicago Parent.
+She wrote feature articles for several publications, including Crain’s Chicago Business, Southtown Daily, and Real Woman Magazine.
+She wrote a manual for the Joint Commission on Accreditation of Healthcare Organizations.
 She won an Honorable Mention Award from Parenting Publications of America for her spot-news feature on “Are we scaring our kids silly?” published in Chicago Parent.

 Silvia speaks English, Lithuanian, and Spanish fluently.
-She grew up speaking Lithuanian exclusively in her home in Chicago, attended Lithuanian Saturday School for ten years, and was a member of several Lithuanian organizations, including scouts, a dancing group, a volleyball club, and Futurists, a Catholic organization.
-Most of her summers were spent at Lithuanian camps in Michigan, where she learned more about her heritage.
+She grew up speaking Lithuanian exclusively in her home in Chicago, attended Lithuanian Saturday School for ten years, and was a member of several Lithuanian organizations, including scouts, a dancing group, a volleyball club, and Ateitininkai, a Catholic organization.
+Most of her summers were spent at Lithuanian camps in Michigan and Vermont, where she learned more about her heritage.
 As a teen-ager, she worked at a hospital founded by Lithuanian nuns, at a printing company that published Lithuanian publications, and for Lituanus, a Lithuanian-American quarterly.
 At home, she heard countless stories about her grandfather from her mother and grandmother, and was raised to adore him, as well as the homeland.

-Besides reading, writing, and listening to classical music, she likes to walk, swim, do strength-training, and experiment with the latest diet fad because she’s always trying to be on a diet.
-She is passionate about the subject of heroin addiction.
-Her daughter Alessandra dated a young man who introduced her to the deadly drug and by her third exposure was helplessly addicted.
+Silvia is an involved and practicing Catholic.
+Besides reading and listening to classical music, she likes to walk, swim, do strength-training, and experiment with the latest diet.
+She is now a proponent of intermittent fasting.
+She is also passionate about the subject of heroin addiction.
+Her daughter Alessandra dated a young man who introduced her to the drug and by her third exposure was addicted.
 She succumbed to an overdose at the age of twenty-one in 2015.
 This might be the subject of a future book.